jkru3/digital-garden/content/notes/self-learning.md

 our society is setup for the production quantity, rather than quality, of content.
 We praise repetition, rather than iteration

-avoid making endless content.
+but avoid making endless discoveries, blog posts, and observations.
 Go back and refine what you have.
-If you do not organize your thinking in such a way, you will write the same things again and again, and will never make any meaningful connections between your thoughts to make the jump from knowledge to wisdom
+If you do not organize your thinking in such a way, you will write the same things again and again, and will never make any meaningful connections between your thoughts enough to make the jump from knowledge to wisdom

 <br clear="all">